elmtree-askmo/cloudcannon-app/content/learn/mathematics/describe-the-techniques-for-rationalizing-denominators-in-expressions-with-radicals.md

 url: /learn/mathematics/questions/describe-the-techniques-for-rationalizing-denominators-in-expressions-with-radicals
 score: -1.0
 related_article1:
-    id: 168300
+    id: 168303
-    title: Describe the process of prime factorization and its application in simplifying polynomial expressions.
+    title: >-
+        Explain the rules for adding and subtracting exponents and provide an example of each.
     subject: Mathematics
-    url: /learn/mathematics/questions/describe-the-process-of-prime-factorization-and-its-application-in-simplifying-polynomial-expressions
+    url: /learn/mathematics/questions/explain-the-rules-for-adding-and-subtracting-exponents-and-provide-an-example-of-each
 related_article2:
-    id: 168295
+    id: 168305
-    title: How do you apply the product of powers property to simplify expressions with exponents?
+    title: >-
+        What is the significance of understanding the roots of variables in algebra?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-apply-the-product-of-powers-property-to-simplify-expressions-with-exponents
+    url: /learn/mathematics/questions/what-is-the-significance-of-understanding-the-roots-of-variables-in-algebra
 related_article3:
-    id: 168296
+    id: 168309
-    title: Explain how negative exponents are simplified and provide an example.
+    title: >-
+        How do you combine like radicals to simplify complex expressions?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-how-negative-exponents-are-simplified-and-provide-an-example
+    url: /learn/mathematics/questions/how-do-you-combine-like-radicals-to-simplify-complex-expressions
 related_article4:
-    id: 168300
+    id: 168305
-    title: Describe the process of prime factorization and its application in simplifying polynomial expressions.
+    title: >-
+        What is the significance of understanding the roots of variables in algebra?
     subject: Mathematics
-    url: /learn/mathematics/questions/describe-the-process-of-prime-factorization-and-its-application-in-simplifying-polynomial-expressions
+    url: /learn/mathematics/questions/what-is-the-significance-of-understanding-the-roots-of-variables-in-algebra
 related_article5:
-    id: 168302
+    id: 168305
-    title: What are common algebraic identities, and how are they used in problem-solving?
+    title: >-
+        What is the significance of understanding the roots of variables in algebra?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-common-algebraic-identities-and-how-are-they-used-in-problemsolving
+    url: /learn/mathematics/questions/what-is-the-significance-of-understanding-the-roots-of-variables-in-algebra
 ---

 &nbsp;